Evidence of a CP broken deconfined phase in 4D SU(2) Yang-Mills theory at $\theta =\pi$ from imaginary $\theta$ simulations: Simulation results

 In this section, we present our results of the Monte Carlo simulation.
 We compute the topological charge $\Braket{Q}_{i\tilde{\theta}}$ and fit the result to some holomorphic function of $\tilde{\theta}$.
 By making an analytic continuation of the fitting functions, we obtain $\Braket{Q}_{\theta}$ for real $\theta$ and determine whether the CP symmetry is spontaneously broken or not at each temperature, which tells us the critical temperature $T_{\rm CP}$ for the spontaneous CP symmetry breaking.
 We also determine $T_{\rm dec}(\theta)$ by analytical continuation and show that $T_{\rm CP}> T_{\rm dec}(\pi)$.

-In order for this approach to be valid, $\Braket{Q}_{\theta}$ has to be an analytic function of $\theta$ in the real $\theta$ region.
-This is not so trivial since there is a deconfining phase transition as one increases $\theta$ at some temperature fixed in a certain range.
+In order to justify the application of analytic continuation, $\Braket{Q}_{\theta}$ has to be an analytic function of $\theta$, which cannot be true in the rigorous sense since there is a deconfining phase transition as one increases $\theta$ at some temperature fixed in a certain range.
 (See figure~\ref{fig:phase_diag}.)
-However, in the present case of the SU(2) YM theory, the deconfining phase transition is of the second order\footnote{In the case of the SU(3) YM theory, the deconfining phase transition is of the first order, which implies that the free energy is no longer analytic across the transition.
+However, in the present case of the SU(2) YM theory, the deconfining phase transition is of the second order\footnote{ In the case of the SU(3) YM theory, the deconfining phase transition is of the first order, which implies that $\Braket{Q}_{\theta}$ is no longer continuous across the transition.
 Thus, for the temperature at which the deconfining phase transition occurs at some $\theta$, the analytic continuation with respect to $\theta$ cannot be extended further.
-The spontaneous CP symmetry breaking can still be investigated outside this temperature region.} and hence the free energy is analytic across the transition as a function of $\theta$.
-It is therefore expected that the analytic continuation is valid until one hits the first-order phase transition line at $\theta=\pi$ if it exists.
+The spontaneous CP symmetry breaking can still be investigated outside this temperature region. } and hence $\Braket{Q}_{\theta}$ is continuous across the transition as a function of $\theta$.
+Here we assume that it is not only continuous but also analytic across the transition within small errors given that the non-analytic behavior at a second order transition is observed only in a detailed analysis of finite volume effects close to the transition.
+Indeed this assumption seems to be valid at least in the imaginary $\theta$ region that can be directly explored by our simulations.
+(See the last paragraph of Section \ref{sec:deconf-temp-theta-dep}.)
+Under this assumption, it is expected that the analytic continuation is valid until one hits the first-order phase transition line at $\theta=\pi$ if it exists.